Arif6474/fresh-fruits-vegetable-client/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [https://fresh-fruits-vegetables.web.app/](https://fresh-fruits-vegetables.web.app/) to view it in your browser.

+# Short description
+ Fresh Fruits & Vegetables has developed a comprehensive product range and extensive network to become a global leader in the supply of fresh produce.

+## Features and Functionalities
+- React route
+- React spinner
+- authentication(email/password,google, github)
+- React toast
+- Email verification
+- React hook form
+- Mongodb
+- Heroku
+- React bootstrap

 The page will reload when you make changes.\
 You may also see any lint errors in the console.